 Keep your machine performing at its peak by practicing good machine maintenance habits.

-This section of the manual covers oiling the machine, changing the needle, adjusting the bobbin cam and hopping foot, and reinstalling the needle plate.
+This section of the manual covers oiling the machine, changing the needle, adjusting the bobbin fill and hopping foot, reinstalling the needle plate re-assembling the thread tensioner, and reinstalling the anti-backlash spring.